PrestaShop/prestashop.github.io/news/_posts/starter-theme/2015-12-17-starter-theme-news-3.markdown

 Another big change regarding the checkout process is that it will be displayed with a **simplified and minimalistic layout**, without any website decoration, in order to prevent the customers from being distracted during the checkout process.

 By default, **guest checkout will be enabled**, so the password will be facultative.
-Customers will be re-invited to register, at the end of the process.
+Customers will be re-invited to register at the end of the process.
 This way, we expect the purchase process to be much quicker and more effective.

 The Starter Theme also displays a cart summary, without any actions possible, on the right.
 It allows the customer to always know what he is buying, how much it will cost him, etc.